grovetools/grove-gemini/docs/02-examples.md

     ```

 4.  **Regenerating Context:**
-    If the `.grove/rules` file changes, the `--regenerate` flag can be used to force `gemapi` to regenerate the context files before making a request.
+    If the `.grove/rules` file is modified, the `--regenerate` flag forces `gemapi` to re-process the rules and update the context files before making a request.

     ```bash
     gemapi request --regenerate "Summarize the project based on the new rules."
     ```

-## Example 3: Caching and Observability (Experimental)
+## Example 3: Caching and Observability

-WARNING: EXPERIMENTAL
+**WARNING: ALPHA FEATURE**
+The Gemini Caching API is an alpha feature and can incur costs.
+Monitor your Google Cloud billing when using caching.

 For requests involving large, unchanging sets of files, `gemapi` can use the Gemini Caching API to store the context.
-This is an opt-in, experimental feature.
+This is an opt-in feature.

 1.  **Enable Caching:**
     Caching is enabled by adding the `@enable-cache` directive to a `.grove/rules` file.
 This instructs `gemapi` to treat files matched by the rules as "cold context" for caching.